Kondo screening and coherence in kagome local-moment metals: Energy scales of heavy fermions in the presence of flat bands: Parton theory

 \subsection{Mean-field approximation}

 Inserting the above spin representation into $\mathcal{H}$ yields a quartic Kondo term which is decoupled in the singlet particle--hole channel using a bosonic field $r_i$ at lattice site $i$.
-The key approximation is to then assume that $r_i$ is static, corresponding to a saddle-point approximation which becomes exact in the large-$N$ limit where the spin symmetry is generalized to SU($N$).
+The key approximation is to then assume that $r_i$ is static, corresponding to a saddle-point approximation which becomes exact in the large-$N$ limit where the spin symmetry is generalized to SU($N$) for both local moments and bath electrons.
 Consistent with this, the Hilbert-space constraint for the $f$ fermions, $\sum_\sigma f_{i\sigma}^\dagger f_{i\sigma}=1$, is enforced only on average via Lagrange multipliers $\lambda_i$.
 Assuming furthermore a homogeneous saddle-point solution, $r_i\to r$ and $\lambda_i\to \lambda$, and introducing a chemical potential $\mu$ for the conduction electrons, the Hamiltonian takes the form (up to constants)

 together with the self-consistency condition

 The mean-field parameter $r$ encodes the emergent hybridization between $c$ and $f$ bands and is thus a measure of Kondo screening.
 At high temperatures, the mean-field equation is solved by $r=0$ only, whereas a finite-$r$ solution emerges at low $T$.
 All solutions preserve SU(2) spin symmetry such that all bands and expectation values are spin-degenerate; therefore we will drop the spin index from now on.
 The mean-field problem can be solved in Fourier space.
 Using the spinor